Investing Basics — Interactive Tools

 About

 Returns are S&P 500 total returns (price + dividends reinvested), 1928–2025.
 The model places each of your N contributions at the middle of its period (e.g., monthly → 12 contributions, one mid-month each), grows each to year-end by the appropriate fraction of that year's S&P return, and compounds the running balance year over year.
 Frequency now matters: weekly modestly outperforms monthly which outperforms annual, because dollars in the market earlier get more time to grow (Jensen's inequality on convex compounding).
 You choose the end year (default = the latest year with data) and the number of years; the start year is computed as End year − Years + 1.
 That's why you can't pick a future year — there's no data past 2025 yet.
+Inflation-adjusted mode deflates each year's return by that year's actual CPI (Dec/Dec, same data file), so the whole simulation runs in constant purchasing power, anchored to today (the latest data year): the contribution amount means that many of today's dollars every year (back in 1996 that was a smaller nominal amount), ending balances read directly in today's dollars, and Return/yr and IRR become real rates — the nominal hockey stick flattens to what you could actually buy.

 Compare options